hotrodorm/hotrod/attic/docs/data-types.md

   );
 ```

-### A. Table Column in CRUD/Nitro
+### A. Table Column in CRUD &amp; Nitro

 The columns `salary` and `bonus` are table columns in CRUD/Nitro.

-In this example, the column `salary` can end up having a different type dependin on how it's configured:
+In this example, the column `salary` can end up having a different type depending on how it's configured:

 1. The simplest configuration will use the HotRod dialect default type.
 In this case the column type will be `BigDecimal`: